-One could argue that the physical attributes of movie stars merely mirror the changing attitudes of casting agents, but a casual observation of teens attending your nearest high school will confirm that major changes are under way:
+Although one might argue that the physical attributes of people merely mirror changing cultural attitudes, a casual stroll by your nearest high school confirms that major body transformations are well underway.

 - Bust size – Japanese women’s bust sizes are increasing.
 Women in their 20s wear bras at least two sizes larger than their mothers, reports Wacoal, Japan’s largest lingerie company.
 And they’re not alone.
-Since the 1920s, British women’s busts have grown four inches (10cm), going from a B cup to a C, and some, like bra maker Bravissimo, believe the average British bra size is closer 34E.
+The same is true in the U.K. Since the 1920s, British women’s busts have grown four inches (10cm), going from a B cup to a C, and some, like bra maker Bravissimo, believe the average British bra size is closer 34E.

 - Hip measurement – In May 2007, The Wall Street Journal noted that the average Japanese woman’s hips, at 35 inches (89cm), are an inch wider than those of women a generation ago.
 In the U.K., the average 11-year-old girl has a hip measurement of 32 inches (82cm), compared to 31 inches (78cm) in 1978.